 It takes between 15 and 30 minutes for them to get back into The Zone™, assuming they can.
 If there is some projected activity within the next four hours, and there usually is, there is no point trying to get back.
 Better to do something else.

-To get back into The Zone™ they have to reload the feature into their minds, reload the architecture and conventions, and start again in planning and desiging the feature because its usually impossible to get back what they had.
+To get back into The Zone™ they have to reload the feature into their minds, reload the architecture and conventions, and start again in planning and designing the feature because its usually impossible to get back what they had.
 Since it takes so much work and so long to get back in, it’s not worth going through that unless they have a four hour window ahead.

 Once back in The Zone™, they get back to being awesome.

-The Zone™ time itself is unfortunately bounded by biology, fatigue, or semi-social activities such as lunch, meetings, emails, going home, exercise or personal hygene.
+The Zone™ time itself is unfortunately bounded by biology, fatigue, or semi-social activities such as lunch, meetings, emails, going home, exercise or personal hygiene.
 Lucky programmers get two Zones™ a day.
 Once in a blue moon, you get three.

 So if you are wondering why a programmer is not working hard half-an-hour before a meeting, or just before lunch, or at the end of they day, know that they have determined that there is no four hour window available to them for the near future, and are doing something else.